clayallsopp/rubymotion-tutorial/2-views/2-views.md

 => #<UIView>
 ```

 What did we do there?
 Well `UIApplication.sharedApplication` gives us the object the system uses to describe our application.
 There will only ever be one of these.
 Like I said earlier, it's been configured to use our delegate, which is found (conveniently, I know) with `.delegate`.
-Once we attain that, we simple use the Ruby `instance_variable_get` to retrieve our view.
+Once we attain that, we simply use the Ruby `instance_variable_get` to retrieve our view.

 We can confirm that the view has one subview with `blue_view.subviews.count`.
 Let's grab our `red_view` and do something maniacal: remove it.